 The Creation of Pounamu: Tears of the Earth Mother

-Aroha in Stone for our Mothers
+Aroha in Stone

 According to tradition, pounamu was born from Papatūānuku herself.
 One legend describes how her tears of sorrow and joy flowed into the rivers of Te Waipounamu (the South Island) after her separation from Ranginui (the Sky Father).